Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: A pair of batteries for the dual circuits and particle production occurring between them

+This Ohmic dissipation (in circuit theory) implies that particle acceleration (in wind theory) will take place.
+The rate per unit $\tau$ time at which electromagnetic fields transfer redshifted energy to particles is, by Eq (4.14) \cite{mac82};

-where equations (\rf{jpl/vl}) and (\rf{JcrossB}) are used.
-It thus turns out that when the current function $I(\ell,\Psi)$ is {\em continuously} decreasing with $\ell$ beyond near \SoF\ toward \Sinf, the MHD acceleration occurs (see Figure \rff{GapI}), but the force-free magnetosphere regards the ``force-free" domain with $\jvl=0$ formally as extending to compress the acceleration layer $\jvl>0$ to the force-free infinity surface $\Sffinf$ with $|\jpl|\ll \jvl\approx 0$.
-By doing so, the circuit $\calCout$ closes, so as not to violate the current-closure condition.
+where Eqs.\ (\rf{jpl/vl}) and (\rf{JcrossB}) are used.
+This shows that when the current function $I(\ell,\Psi)$ is {\em continuously} decreasing with $\ell$ in the resistive membrane $\Sffinf$ from near \SoF\ to \Sinf, the MHD acceleration will occur (see FIG.\ \rff{GapI}), but the force-free magnetosphere regards the `force-free' domain with $\jvl=0$ formally as extending to the force-free infinity surface $\Sffinf$ where $|\jvl|\gg |\jpl|$.
+By doing so, the circuit $\calCout$ closes so as not to violate the current-closure condition in the steady state.